 The English Home Language MasterClass Series was produced to highlight, clarify and refine the most important concepts and skills required to navigate the examinations, as outlined in the Subject Assessment Guidelines (SAGs) for English Home Language.
 With its main focus largely on answering technique, the Series aims not only to address the challenges in each of the examinations (Paper 1: Reading and Viewing and Paper 2: Writing and Presenting) but also to engender in the students an empowering sense of confidence.
 Each video is presented by highly qualified, highly experienced teachers who provide insightful advice and hints in their individual areas of expertise.
 Students who choose to work through the Series, or parts thereof, stand to gain immensely in terms of their examination preparation.

-Natalie Sherman started on her path to a career in Education by completing a BA at Wits University, majoring in Psychology and Italian.
-She followed that with an Honours Degree in Psychology from the University of Johannesburg and a Psychometrics internship at Tara Children’s Clinic on her path to getting her Master's in Educational Psychology.
-Prior to starting the Master’s Degree, she was required to do a teaching diploma, which she did through the University of Johannesburg, and while doing her teaching prac at Redhill High School (her alma mater), the teaching bug bit and psychology was abandoned.
+Natalie Sherman began her career in education by completing a Bachelor of Arts Degree, with Psychology and Italian as majors, at Wits University.
+A further Honours Degree in Psychology followed, from the University of Johannesburg; in addition, as part of her training for a Master’s Degree in Educational Psychology, Natalie completed a Psychometrics internship at Tara Children’s Clinic.
+Prior to starting a Master’s Degree, she was also required to complete a teaching diploma, which she did at the University of Johannesburg; it was while she was on her Teaching Practical at Redhill High School (her alma mater) that the teaching bug bit and Psychology was abandoned.

-Natalie has been teaching English at Redhill for 21 years and has three sons currently in Grade 5, 8 and 11.
-She is passionate about her subject, her school and her sons.
+Natalie has been teaching English at Redhill School for twenty-three years; she is passionate about her subject, her school and her three sons - currently in Grades 7, 10 and first year at UCT.

 Tino Pinheiro has been teaching for 37 years and has 26 years’ experience of IEB Matric English Home Language.
 He has been on the IEB marking panel for PAPER I for 16 years and has also been a PAPER I Senior Sub-Examiner for 15 years.
 In addition, Tino worked for the IEB as Oral Moderator for 11 years.Tino has been invited and presented at numerous IEB Subject Conferences, both regional and National.
 At Redhill School, he was Head of Department – English Home Language from 2004 to 2007, when he was appointed Deputy.
 Tino’s personal philosophy i.r.o.
 English teaching – “The secret lies in teaching students to fall in love with words and to invent their own personal ways of arranging them.
 When a student grows appreciative of words, and writing, he or she begins to engage with writing and to identify as a potential ‘writer’, and resultantly all other areas of English begin to benefit greatly.
 So let’s teach writing, and more writing, and even more writing.”